hebrides/intern-training/README-Design.md

 ## Projects

-### 1. Exercise Generator
+### 1. Project Generator

-Using the design and mockup program Figma, and the Exercise Generator linked below, complete a Branding design, a Marketing design, & UX / Product product design.
+Using the design and mockup program Figma, and the project generator linked below, complete a Branding design, a Marketing design, & UX / Product product design:

 https://sharpen.design/